Brief History of Rosa Damascena and its Origins

 Back in the day, rose producers would experiment with various techniques in order to produce higher quality rose otto.
 For example, a typical Bulgarian method would be to have a metal tube which is put in an 80×80 cm. wooden barrel filled with cold water which is used to cool the hot steam of the rose boiling barrel.
 This tube was called бурия (buria).

 The Bulgarian rose producers were pretty good at finding ingenious ways to increase the quality of the rose oil, and as the local producers would say: the quality and quantity you can produce depends on 1. the quality of the rose petals and 2. the experience of the one who makes the rose oil.
 For example, compared to the Turkish rose oil producers, Bulgarian producers make 40 to 86 vials to the 14 to 53 Vials of their Turkish neighbours.
-One of their secrets to success was to take off the boiling cauldron off the hot fire and afterward continue boiling it on low heat fire.
+One of their secrets to success was to take off the boiling cauldron off the hot fire and afterwards continue boiling it on low heat fire.
 Another important trick is to not let any steam out which would decrease the amount of oil produced.

 The Trading of Rose Essential Oils